It was used in many contexts:

-I certainly didn’t appreciate it at the time … but I don’t think many people really appreciate the lessons that life hands them, whether through their parents, through circumstance, through their boss or any other means.
-However in order to grow, we need to learn life’s lessons and if we can grasp those lessons and really understand them it makes us better people.
+I certainly didn’t appreciate it at the time … but most of us have trouble with the lessons that life provides, whether through our parents, circumstance, our boss or any other means.
+However we need to learn life’s lessons and really understand them in order to become better people.

-My family were not privileged, we had all of the necessities of life and very few of the luxuries … but what we did get was parents who were willing to teach us the important things in life.
+My family were not privileged, we had all of the necessities of life and very few of the luxuries … but what we did have were parents who were willing to teach us the important things in life.
 As they say on the Mastercard ads … that is priceless!

-Do you understand when you are being taught one of life’s important lessons … or do you just resent the situation?
+Do you understand when you are being taught one of life’s important lessons … or do you just resent the feedback?

 Think about that!